jnliou/citibikenyc/README.md

 - To identify the top 15 stations, I analyzed the data on starting and ending stations for each trip.
 - I counted the frequency of each station and ranked them accordingly.

-### Key Findings
-- The top 15 stations were identified based on the frequency of usage.
-- Stations located near transportation hubs, parks, and tourist attractions dominated the list.
-- This information can be used to optimize bike allocation and station maintenance.

 ## Conclusion